Hi, I'm Kate (she/her)

 Story telling through whatever means works for an individual, is incredibly empowering and healing.
 I'm a huge advocate for supporting people to develop language for their own and others' experiences.

 Through exploration together, utilising an approach which is both collaborative and holistic, I support neurodivergent people to understand their communication preferences and support needs, including identifying any skills they wish to develop.
-This can include self-advocacy, perspective taking, developing vocabulary, understanding socially dominant norms and divergent norms.
+This can include self-advocacy, perspective taking, developing vocabulary, understanding socially dominant norms and common neurodivergent norms.

 Sensory Integration and Processing